Writing challenge objectives users actually finish

 What good objective design actually means

 The discipline of writing the steps inside a challenge so each one is unambiguous, achievable, and clearly tied to the reward.
 It is editorial work disguised as product work.
-The rest of the campaign cannot save weak objectives.
+The rest of the engagement cannot save weak objectives.

 Plain definition